Information for PIHRS 2026

 Steps to follow for your Abstract Submission

-Once you prepared your abstract according to the above guidelines,
+Once you have prepared your abstract according to the above guidelines,

 Abstract Submission Deadline